Siunami/personal-site/_impressions/Research Questions.md

 ---
 layout: post
-title: 2023 Research Log Questions
+title: Research Questions
-permalink: /:name/
+permalink: /Research Questions/
 date: 2024-01-4 00:58
 categories:
 ---

 _Questions have a alluring quality to them.
 Each one is like an invitation.
 A call to adventure.
-As an end of year reflection, I pulled out every question (lightly curated) that I wrote in my research log.
+As an end of year reflection, I pulled out every question (lightly curated) that I wrote in my research log this past year.
 Reading through them reminded me of the [emotional and intellectual forces](https://michaelnotebook.com/creative_context/index.html) that drove my work this year–many still alive in me now.
-I'm sharing them here in case they spark something for you too._
+I'm sharing them here in case they spark something for you too [✨](https://en.wikipedia.org/wiki/Oblique_Strategies)_

 First impression, what was interesting to you and why did you add it?